BRICS: Bi-level feature Representation of Image CollectionS: Introduction

 \section{Introduction}

-One of the most foundational building blocks of modern-day neural information processing is feature representation learning, whose goal is to map input data into a latent space with desirable properties to uncover useful data patterns and assist the task at hand.
-Commonly favoured properties of the latent representations include continuity, efficient access, interpretability, compactness while retaining reconstruction quality, as well as generative capabilities reflected by the plausibility and diversity of the generated contents.
-Classical examples of representation learning include dictionary learning, manifold learning, autoencoders along with other generative models~\cite{RL_survey,SSRL_survey}.
+One of the most foundational building blocks of modern-day neural information processing is feature representation learning, whose goal is to map input data into a latent space with desirable properties to uncover useful data patterns and assist a task at hand.
+Commonly favoured properties of the latent representations include continuity, efficient access, interpretability, compactness while retaining reconstruction quality, as well as generative capabilities as reflected by the plausibility and diversity of the generated contents.
+Classical examples of representation learning include dictionary learning, manifold learning, and autoencoders~\cite{RL_survey,SSRL_survey}.

-One notable recent advance in image feature encoding that combines compactness, rapid training, and quality reconstruction is instant neural graphics primitive (instant-NGP)~\cite{muller2022instant}.
-The key idea was to store feature vectors for a given image in volumetric grids at different scales using {\em multi-resolution hash tables\/}.
-Then, the encoding at a spatial point $p$ only requires a linear interpolation between the feature vectors at the closest grid nodes that surround $p$.
-Such an encoding can be instantaneously {\em retrieved\/} from the hash tables, without running costly neural network predictions.
-When trained with sufficient samples, instant NGP is able to achieve accurate prediction of a variety of graphics primitives highly efficiently, but it was designed to encode a {\em single\/} image.
+One notable trend from recent advances in feature representations that combines compactness, rapid training, and quality reconstruction is to map data instances to coordinates or coefficients whose bases are stored in auxiliary data structures, such as TensorRF~\cite{chen2022tensorf}, Instant-NGP~\cite{muller2022instant}, and Dictionary Fields~\cite{chen2023dictionary}.
+However, these mappings have so far been designed for a \emph{single instance}.
+How to extend such single-instance techniques to represent a dataset and how to combine it with the state-of-the-art generative methods such as diffusion models are non-trivial and worth exploring.